CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 Defines the possible results of the [operation](#/docs#operation).
 By default, if no results exist, the result is `SUCCESS`.
 The first result in the list whose expression evaluates to true, or does not have an expression at all, will be passed back to the calling [task](#/docs#task) to be used for [navigation](#/docs#navigate) purposes.

-Note:  all variable values are converted to string before being used in a result's boolean expression.
+Note:  All variable values are converted to string before being used in a result's boolean expression.

 **Example - three user-defined results**
 ```yaml